WilliRamon/WilliRamon/README.md

-- ✨ Looking for an opportunity to work with technology
+- ✨ Have you looked at the sky today?
-- 💻 I'm studying Web Development and Software Engineering
+- 💻 Java developer
 - 🎮 Ask me about games and what I thought of The Last of Us - Part 2

 <div align="center">